greyhavens/everything/README.md

     heroku logs -t --app everything

-Don't forget to do a plain old `git push` to upload your commits to the OOO Git repository as well!
+Don't forget to do a plain old `git push` to upload your commits to the Github repo as well!